jonathansayer/CV/README.md

 #### Ruby using a PostgresSQL database

-- Projects, such as the [Chitter](https://github.com/jonathansayer/Chitter_Redo) challenge have been written in Ruby, with a PostgreSQL database and tested using Rspec.
+- Projects, such as the [Clothing Retailer](https://github.com/jonathansayer/clothing_retailer) challenge have been written in Ruby, with a PostgreSQL database and tested using Rspec.
 - A current project, the [Chess Game](https://github.com/jonathansayer/chess), is built on Rails with a PostgreSQL database.

 #### JavaScript